Hiking resources for the Chiricahua Mountains

 Due to fire and its after-effects over the past 20+ years, the trails in the Chiricahuas have been significantly impacted in places, with long-term maintenance issues that need to be constantly dealt with, from erosion to deadfall, vegetation overgrowth to simple lack of use.
 Coupled with constant budget cuts, the Forest Service unfortunately often lacks the resources to keep our trails maintained, and so relies on members of the public like yourself to contribute time and effort to preventing the trail system from disappearing.
 If you enjoy the use of our trails, please consider volunteering to help maintain them.
 Anyone and everyone can help to make a difference.
 As opportunities become available, they will be listed below.

-Regularly hosting volunteer events across the state, the Arizona Wilderness Coalition is an excellent way to get started with trailwork and other stewardship opportunities.
-Visit their Meetup page to see and sign up for upcoming events.
+Regularly hosting volunteer events across the state, Wild Arizona’s Wild Stew program is an excellent way to get started with trailwork and other stewardship opportunities.
+Visit their website to browse and sign up for upcoming events.

 Hiking Groups